ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 > Delete all saved files on the Flipper Zero that may contain personal information before returning the device.
 > At least on iPhone, reading the NFC tag must happen exactly on the correct place.

 We didn't do any "real" hacking on this task, but security has relied too much for obscurity in the past.
-You may now get started with NFC to do something more.
+You may now get started with NFC to do something more!
+Previously created `.nfc` files represent data which can be found from actual chips.

 ---